TanishKunthe/Testing_OTA/readMe.txt

-This Repo will be for Testing for the
+This Repo will be for Testing of the
 Auto Update the Firmware over OTA from GitHub

 Explaiation :